Wisconsin Surrogacy

 • Letting your family and friends know about your plans

-• Confirming that your body can handle being a surrogate with a medical screening
+• Confirming that your body can handle being a surrogate mother with a medical screening

 • Selecting an agency to help you